Pidgeot/python-lnp/readme.rst

 If you do not want update checking, remove the ``updates`` object, or set ``updateMethod`` to a blank string.

+By default, the user must explicitly enable automatic checking for updates.
+However, pack authors may add an additional field to the ``updates`` object, ``defaultInterval`` which specifies the suggested number of days between each check.
+If this field is present in PyLNP.json, and the user has not previously chosen an update frequency, the user will be prompted to enable updates when they first launch the program, using the specified frequency as the default.

+It is strongly recommended that you use one of the options already visible in the program (0, 1, 3, 7, 14, 30).

+Note that the time for the next update check is determined when the option is set, i.e. when the user makes a choice.
+If you default to 0 days (every launch), the first check will happen immediately after the user has been prompted.

 ``dffd``
 ~~~~~~~~
 For files hosted on http://dffd.bay12games.com/, simply add a field ``dffdID``